Jamie Heywood: ALS Therapy Development Institute

 Stephen Heywood died in the fall of 2006 when his ventilator accidentally disconnected shortly before ALS TDI began a comprehensive program to use industrial discovery approaches to understand the disease.
 In August 2007, after serving as ALS TDI's CEO for nine years and having raised $50m in funding, Heywood stepped down and joined the Institute's board of directors.
-He retains the title "Alex and Brit d’Arbeloff Founding Director" in honor of their support and involvement in the creation of ALS TDI.
+He retains the title "Alex and Brit d'Arbeloff Founding Director" in honor of their support and involvement in the creation of ALS TDI.
+The drug tegoprubart, invented at ALS TDI, has successfully completed Phase 2a clinical trials in ALS.

 PatientsLikeMe

 In 2005, Heywood joined his youngest brother Ben and longtime friend Jeff Cole to found PatientsLikeMe.
 PatientsLikeMe operates disease-specific communities and allows for dialogue between patients about how to improve care and accelerate research.

-PatientsLikeMe is a privately funded company that aggregates its users health information and sells it to the pharmaceutical and medical device industry.
+PatientsLikeMe is a privately funded company that aggregates its users' health information and sells it to the pharmaceutical and medical device industry.
 PatientsLikeMe was named one of "15 companies that will change the world" by CNN Money.

-Currently Heywood serves as chairman of PatientsLikeMe and is focused on developing a broad patient-centered platform that improves medical care and accelerates the research process by measuring the value of treatments and interventions in the real world.

-Biographies and media
+In 2019, the company was acquired by UnitedHealth Group.

+Other ventures

+Heywood has been a founding board member of several organizations in the life sciences, including Genetic Networks, Everyone.org, AOBiome, and Alden Scientific (a private research institute applying AI to multi-omic biology to advance human health).
+He is a named inventor on 10 US Issued Patents and 5 published applications across medical informatics, psychedelics, and dermatology.

+Biographies, media, and awards

 Heywood has been profiled by the Pulitzer Prize-winning author Jonathan Weiner, in the biography His Brother's Keeper: A Story from the Edge of Medicine.
-He has been profiled in The New Yorker, Wall Street Journal, New York Times Magazine, 60 Minutes II, New England Journal of Medicine, and the Economist.
+He has been profiled in The New Yorker, Wall Street Journal, New York Times Magazine, 60 Minutes II, New England Journal of Medicine, Nature Medicine and the Economist.

 In 2006, So Much So Fast, an award-winning documentary chronicling Jamie and Stephen and the ALS Therapy Development Institute, premiered at Sundance Film Festival.
 In October 2009, Heywood gave a talk at TEDMED on his brother's condition and how it inspired him to found PatientsLikeMe.
+Awards include the International Alliance of ALS/MND Associations' "Humanitarian Award" in 2016, Scientific American's Worldview 100 in 2015, and the Drug Industry Association's President's Award for Outstanding Achievement in World Health in 2014.